 "It is hard but it is the way which Allah created us (Arabic statement).
-You are, you are going to return to your Lord to meet him with your hard work and the hardships that you have faced and done in this life; this is why we martyr but (Arabic statement) we created the human in hardship why full of hardship from the minute you are born do you feel pain from the minute you are born you grow teeth."
+You are, you are going to return to your Lord to meet him with your hard work and the hardships that you have faced and done in this life; this is why we martyr but (Arabic statement) we created the human in hardship why full of hardship from the minute you are born you grow teeth."